Opinion polling for the 2023 Slovak parliamentary election: Voting intention estimates

 Voting intention estimates made by polling firms that are members of the European Society for Opinion and Marketing Research (ESOMAR) and the Slovak Association of Research Agencies (SAVA).
 They are conducted in the form of telephone and personal interviews with selected persons, who form a representative sample reflecting the demographic parameters of the population of Slovakia.
 Respondents are asked: "Imagine that a parliamentary election would be held in Slovakia next Saturday.
 Would you vote in them and if so, which party would you vote for?"
 Respondents are read a list of currently active political parties.

 Results are published that include only the answers of respondents who would vote for a particular party.
 The table shows political parties that have exceeded the electoral threshold in the last parliamentary election or oscillate above 4% in the polls.
-The electoral threshold is 5% for a single party, 7% for two-, three-party alliances; 10% for four-or-more party alliance.
-76 seats are required for an absolute majority in the National council.
+The electoral threshold is 5% for a single party, 7% for two- or three-party alliances, and 10% for party alliances of four or more parties (lacking in this year's election).
+76 seats are required for an absolute majority in the National Council.